Repair of Baku-Boyuk Kasik railway continues [PHOTO]

 By Trend

-Azerbaijan Railways CJSC has launched the next stage of work for overhaul of the Baku-Boyuk Kasik railway, the press service of the company said in a statement April 2.
+Azerbaijan Railways CJSC has launched the next stage of work for overhaul of the Baku-Boyuk Kasik railway, Sevinj Gadirova, head of the press service of Azerbaijan Railways CJSC, told Trend April 5.

+She said that the overhaul of the 2.2-km section of the main route of the Aghstafa station will start on April 6.

 The project to reconstruct the 600-km Baku-Boyuk Kasik railway started in October 2015.